-Inspections of the Continuing Care and Adoption services have been undertaken and separate reports have been completed.
+Inspections of the Fostering and Adoption services have been undertaken and separate reports have been completed.

-Dundee City Council Fostering Service has been registered with the Care Inspectorate since the Care Inspectorate was formed in 2011.
+Dundee City Council Fostering and Adoption Services have been registered with the Care Inspectorate since the Care Inspectorate was formed in 2011.
 It was previously registered with the Care Commission.
+Adult Placement (Continuing Care) was registered in 2020.